22 January 2018

 Author Nick Holland explores the fascination of the Brontë sisters for Scotland, and in particular the work of writers such as Robert Burns and James Hogg.

-This coming Thursday, the 25th of January, will be marked across Scotland and on far flung shores across the world, as Burns Night.
+This year as always, 25 January will be marked across Scotland and on far flung shores across the world, as Burns Night.
 The reason for this, of course, is that it is the day that Robert Burns, the Bard of Ayrshire, was born on in the year 1759.
 He was a magnificent poet but his fame has transcended the world of literature until he has become seen as a national emblem of Scotland itself.

-With this special night in mind, and as in just over a week I will be making my first journey to Scotland in over thirty years, I thought it a good time to look at the huge influence that Scotland had on the Brontës.
+With this special night in mind, I thought it a good time to look at the huge influence that Scotland had on the Brontës.

 The Brontës and Scotland

 The Brontës were passionate about all things Scottish.
 This is partly because of their youthful reading of Blackwood's magazine – produced in Edinburgh it featured essays and literary extracts from many great writers, including another Scottish writer, James Hogg.

 Hogg was a fascinating man, born into a poor life as a shepherd he became feted as a great writer and produced the sensational, and scandalous, novel 'The Private Memoirs and Confessions of a Justified Sinner'.
 This novel was a clear influence upon 'Wuthering Heights', and all the Brontë siblings must have been distraught to hear of his death in 1835.
 This was the catalyst for Branwell to write to Blackwood's magazine and offer his own services to replace Hogg: